aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Tue Feb 11 05:08:47 2025
+Last update: Wed Feb 12 05:09:14 2025

 ### Let's play! 🎮